zalishmahmud/Remote-Terminal-Python/README.md

 upload <filename>  to upload file from client to Host device.

 download <filename> to download file from host device to client.

+status              to check host connected or not.

+exit                to stop both host and client file executions.
 ```